TheStig294/tf2-weapon-collection/README.md

 ### Stickybomb Launcher

-Traitor, shoots bombs that can be remotely detonated, max 8 at a time\
+Detective/Traitor, shoots bombs that can be remotely detonated, max 8 at a time\
 PaP Upgrade: No self-damage, more damage and push force, infinite ammo!\
 *ttt_pap_sticky_jumper* - Default: 1 - Whether this upgrade is enabled